wuaipinglab/VES/README.md

 | Epochs | 60 |
 | Optimizer | AdamW |
 | Hardware | single NVIDIA GeForce RTX 5090 GPU |

+## 📖 Acknowledgements

+During implementation, we referenced the code from [EVEscape](https://github.com/OATML-Markslab/EVEscape) and [EVE](https://github.com/OATML-Markslab/EVE) regarding data processing, mutation generation, and quantification calculations, making adjustments and modifications tailored to our work.
+We sincerely acknowledge the contributions of the [Marks Lab](https://www.deboramarkslab.com/) and the [OATML group](https://oatml.cs.ox.ac.uk/) to this research field.